USEPA/epanet-solver/tools/Testing.md

 ### Regression Test

-This command regression tests the local build against the latest benchmark.
+This command runs regression tests for the local build and compares them to the latest benchmark.
 ```
 \>tools\before-test.cmd && \>tools\run-nrtest.cmd
 ```